 If you’ve read any of our other blogs, you’ll know we firmly believe that an ERP system gives businesses a competitive edge.
-At least, it allows you to keep up with your rivals and at best, it puts you way ahead of the others.
-Being competitive and maintaining that competitiveness is a critical success factor for manufacturers.
+At least, it allows you to keep up with your competitors and at best, it puts you far ahead of them.
+Maintaining that competitiveness is a critical success factor for manufacturers.

-Whatever your USP is, whether you are competitive on price, quality or delivery, an ERP system will provide you with valuable information to help you in each of these areas, whilst the functionality embedded within an ERP will enable you to maximise your resources and reduce waste and costs.
+Whatever your USP is, whether you are competitive on price, quality or delivery, an ERP system will provide you with valuable insights to help you excel in each of these areas, whilst the functionality embedded within an ERP will enable you to make the most of your resources and cut down on waste and costs.

 2. Increase your operational efficiency

 Unfortunately, in manufacturing or engineering, there are plenty of opportunities for waste.
-Having an ERP system to streamline and automate processes means a significant reduction in waste, in terms of duplication of effort, manual errors and paperwork.
-Personnel are freed up from time-consuming routine manual tasks and can concentrate their efforts on activities that bring more value to your business.
+Having an ERP system to streamline and automate processes leads to a significant reduction in waste, including duplication of effort, manual errors and paperwork overload.
+Personnel are freed up from time-consuming, routine manual tasks, and can concentrate their efforts on activities that bring more value into your business.

-An ERP system can also be used to identify other areas where business process improvements can be made.
-This could be as simple as moving the location of a frequently used tool to a more complex process change involving a new sequence of tasks but, either way, will allow your business to enjoy the benefits from increased production efficiency.
+An ERP system is also an excellent tool for identifying other areas where business process improvements can be made.
+This could be as straightforward as moving the location of a frequently used tool or a more complex process change involving a new sequence of tasks but, either way, will enable your business to reap the rewards of increased production efficiency.

 3. Better reporting and decision making

-Moving all your data from multiple (and often inaccessible) systems or spreadsheets into one ERP system gives you a true picture of what is happening within your organisation.
+Moving all your data from multiple (and often inaccessible and non-compatible) systems or spreadsheets into one ERP system gives you a true picture of what is happening within your organisation.
 Not only is this information accurate, it is also available in real time.
-This gives you the opportunity to respond quickly to issues and act on opportunities as they arise, making your business more agile.
+This gives you the opportunity to respond promptly to issues and capitalise on opportunities as they arise, making your business more agile.

-Many ERP systems offer users the option of creating a dashboard of KPIs and analytics, for greater focus on the areas that matter most to them.
-A single screen with live ‘at a glance’ data is valuable in the smooth day to day running of your business.
-Even greater value can be obtained from the reports an ERP provides, containing details of current and future trends, demand forecasts and financials.
+Many ERP systems offer users the option of creating a dashboard of key performance indicators (KPIs) and analytics, for greater focus on what matters most to them.
+A single screen with live ‘at a glance’ data is invaluable in for smooth day- to-day operations.
+Even more value can be obtained from the reports an ERP provides, containing details of current and future trends, demand forecasts and financials.
 It is this information that allows management to make critical decisions and advance your business and for this reason alone makes implementing an ERP system truly worth doing.

 4. Improve supply chain management

-2020 has highlighted how vital good supply chain management is.
+The Covid years highlighted how crucial robust supply chain management is.
 An ERP system manages the manufacturing process from end to end, starting with the sourcing of raw materials all the way through to final delivery.
-Managing all the complexities of this process in one system means greater efficiencies can be realised, and there is clear visibility throughout the supply chain.
+Managing all the complexities of this process in one system means greater efficiencies can be realised, and provides clear visibility throughout the supply chain.

 Once a job is scheduled in line with delivery requirements, an ERP system will check the materials for the job are available, creating alerts or POs if not.
-Manual tasks such as communication with suppliers, tracking of material delivery, etc, can be automated.
+Manual tasks, such as communication with suppliers, tracking of material delivery, and more, can be automated.
 Delivery notes are also automated and stored in the system.
 As soon as the goods are despatched, the invoice is automatically created and sent.
 Traceability details are recorded within the system.